 All students leaving school during the day are to be accompanied by an authorized person and must be signed out in the school office by that person.
-To check a student out, the authorized person should come to the office to check out.
+To check a student out, the authorized person should come to the office and record the check out on the appropriate form.
 Students will not be called to the office before the parent/guardian arrives at AEP.
 The student will be called to the office by an A. E. Phillips staff member for check out.
 Students are to remain in the classroom until called from the office.
 Students being checked out to participate in sports at Ruston Junior High are to follow the same guidelines.